AravRaja/VocaLoop/README.md

 - - Detects the onset and offsets of notes and then quantizes them down according to the bpm to obtain the ryhthmn of the part.
 - - Next takes these onset and offsets and uses a pitch detection algorithm to see the average pitch at the specified time removing outliers and zero values.

-- **Online DAW Interface**: Provides a user-friendly, interactive DAW (Digital Audio Workstation) environment with playback controls, a playhead for visual tracking, and a customizable BPM slider as well as the ability to mute an unmute your audio parts in realtime which update the loop in Tones.js immediately.
+- **Online DAW Interface** (IN DEVELOPMENT) : Provides a user-friendly, interactive DAW (Digital Audio Workstation) environment with playback controls, a playhead for visual tracking, and a customizable BPM slider as well as the ability to mute an unmute your audio parts in realtime which update the loop in Tones.js immediately.

 ## Tech Stack